agorstan/resume/README.md

 ### Opower
 **Product Manager** from 2013 - 2016 in San Francisco, CA and Washington, DC
-* Led design, development and launch of a suite of consumer-oriented energy management tools.
+* Launched a suite of consumer-oriented energy management tools.
-* Alcatra hamburger kevin ball tip ground round short ribs porchetta.
+* Founded a cross-functional group to prioritize and design A/B tests across Opower's web-based products.
 * Tri-tip kielbasa tenderloin boudin shankle turducken

 >**"Alex is one of the finest people I've ever had the privilege of working with.
 He is passionate, dedicated, extremely creative, and hyper bright and logical..."** — Product Manager at Opower